KeithBremer/CYF-DB-Module/extra/extra-2/extra-node.md

       .status(400)
       .send("Phone number can contain only 0-9, +, -, (, ) or space.");
   }
+  //
+  // Check the customer's email isn't already in the table
+  //
   db.query(
     "SELECT 1 FROM customers WHERE email=$1",
     [custEmail],
     (err, result) => {
       if (result.rowCount > 0) {
+        //
+        // The email already exists in the table so return an error
+        //
         return res
           .status(400)
           .send("A customer with that email address already exists!");
       } else {
+        //
+        // The email is not in the table so insert the new customer
+        //
         db.query(
           "INSERT INTO customers (name, email, phone) " + "VALUES ($1, $2, $3) " +